The Children’s Mutual explained

 The Children’s Mutual was designed to help children get a financial head-start by being able to save a substantial amount of money, which they could access when they turned 18.
 This option was for most parents because HMRC provided vouchers to open the account.

-- The Children’s Mutual was designed for children, with their savings made available once they reached the age of 18
+- Children’s savings: The Children’s Mutual was designed for children, with their savings made available once they reached the age of 18

-- Almost a million Children’s Mutual accounts were opened, eventually making it difficult for the company to cope with the cost of running this type of savings account
+- High demand: Almost a million Children’s Mutual accounts were opened, eventually making it difficult for the company to cope with the cost of running this type of savings account

-- The Children’s Mutual became a child trust fund in January 2005, and it’s been considered a valuable children’s saving account ever since
+- Children’s Mutual child trust fund: The Children’s Mutual became child trust funds in January 2005, and it’s been considered a valuable children’s saving account ever since

 What’s on this page